Epicjii/Manhunt_Plugin/README.md

 Here is a good guide to installing this plugin: https://pingperfect.com/index.php/knowledgebase/829/Minecraft--PaperMC--How-to-install-plugins.html

-To start a hunt run /manhuntStart 'playername'  with playername being the player hunted.
+First run /hunters [list of hunters] to set the hunters for the game.

-Make sure when running the command that the players participating are standing within 15 blocks of your character.
+Make sure when running the command that only one person runs the command.

+Run /target [target] to set the huntee and begins the game

-To end the hunt run /manhuntStop.
+To end the hunt run /wndhunt.
 The command should remove the compasses.